caderek/aoctimer/README.md

 aoctimer init
 ```

-It will create local config and execute benchmark.
+It will a create local config and execute the benchmark.

 Execute your code (if you skip the day flag, it will try to autocomplete the day scanning your command and working directory):